 As most of the above roles may not convert to product manager, there are some which can potentially be transformed.
 It needs more than few skills and plenty of experience.

 What is rather more important is the business aspect of the product.
-Not completely but a lot of it goes to the product manager where she/he is creating the business opportunity for the product, making matrices for the marketing teams and creating cross integration for the data to flow both ways.
+Not completely but a lot of it goes to the product manager where she/he is creating the business opportunity for the product, making matrices for the marketing teams, and creating cross integration for the data to flow both ways.

-As there are no courses or degrees directly produce the product managers for the software and internet product industry, the best way to en route towards the role is to have the zeal for creating a business, creating intuitive experience for the users and all of those in the limited time and budget.
+As there are no courses or degrees directly produce the product managers for the software and internet product industry, the best way to en route towards the role is to have the zeal for creating a business, creating an intuitive experience for the users and all of those in the limited time and budget.